Dog Treat Recipes

 Notes:

 - Use fresh pineapple (not canned, as most contain too many sweeteners) and use the flesh only.
-Do not feed your pup the pineapple core or hard skin, as both can cause your dog to choke.
+Do not feed the pineapple core or hard skin to your dog, as both are a choking hazard.

 - You can use any mould size or shape you like, however this will affect the total number of treats you make in one batch.
 Small moulds or ice cube shapes may be a good starting point with this recipe, if it’s your first time feeding pineapple and coconut oil to your dog.

-For yummy superfood and fruity recipes for your dog, download this eBook bundle and get a copy of each of our two eBooks: 52 Weeks of Treats – Simple & Healthy Dog Treat Recipes for Every Season and Frozen: 30 Fresh & Fruity Dog Treat Recipes Your Pup Will Love!
+This great value eBook bundle includes 52 Weeks of Treats and Frozen: 30 Fresh & Fruity Dog Treat Recipes Your Pup Will Love!

 Pretty Fluffy is the ultimate lifestyle destination for dog lovers.
 Discover the best designer dog brands and emerging small pet businesses, the latest dog accessories, healthy dog treat recipes, dog training tips and more.
 Thank you for being part of our dog-loving community!